tmux-plugins/tpm/docs/how_to_create_plugin.md

 Hopefully, that was easy.
 As you can see, it's mostly shell scripting.

-You can use other scripting languages (ruby, phyton etc) but plain old shell is preferred because of portability.
+You can use other scripting languages (ruby, python etc) but plain old shell is preferred because of portability.